RohitBaghel06/HTML/README.md

       <sub>, <sup>
       ```
 ## Colors
--HTML colors are specified with predefined color names, or with RGB, HEX, HSL, RGBA, or HSLA values.
+- HTML colors are specified with predefined color names, or with RGB, HEX, HSL, RGBA, or HSLA values.
--But through html, we can use it in this way..
+- But through html, we can use it in this way..
 ```
 <h3 style="
     text-align: center; background-color: aqua;